Eldridge Industries: Eldridge

 In 2025, the company launched Eldridge, a new asset manager and insurance holding company with over $70 billion in assets under management.
 It is wholly owned by Eldridge Industries and includes two divisions, Eldridge Capital Management and Eldridge Wealth Solutions.
-Eldridge Wealth Solutions comprises Everly Life and Security Benefit Life Insurance, an insurer with $49.9 billion in assets.
+Eldridge Wealth Solutions comprises Everly Life and Security Benefit Life Insurance, an insurer with $60 billion in assets.
 It had a net income of $1.2 billion in 2023, and issued an offering of $650 million in senior debt in 2024.
-Several existing Eldridge Industries businesses were reconsolidated under Eldridge, including Panagram Asset Management and Maranon Capital.
-Stonebriar Finance Holdings' investment team was also integrated into Eldridge.
+Several existing Eldridge Industries businesses were reconsolidated under Eldridge.

 In 2025, Eldridge opened an office in Singapore.
+It sold its first $504.25 million collateralized loan obligation that year.